xorphitus/retryer/README.md

-# retryer
+# Retryer

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to retrying a failed code block.

+This is inspired by [Retryable Ruby gem](https://github.com/kamui/retriable).

 ## Usage